2022 Gathering Directions

 Ignore all rumors of cancellation or organization!
 Live Lightly

 pay for medical supplies that get used every year.
 Please consider

 Additional information on the water system used to purify water for

 this year is here.
 Clean

-to help cover the costs associated with buying water line every year to
+account to help cover the costs associated with buying water line every year to

 replace the parts that can't be reused.